home-assistant/home-assistant.io/source/_components/wink.markdown

 You need to setup a developer account with Wink.
 This process can take a few days to get approved.

-Wink requests three peices of information from the user when they sign up for a developer account.
+Wink requests three pieces of information from the user when they sign up for a developer account.

 1. `Name:` This can be anything, for example "Home Assistant"
 2. `Website:` The external address of your Home Assistant instance.
 If not externally accessible you can use your email address.